gurugrit/Capstone_UCB_MLAI_2025/README.md

 # Note about the Files, Folder and Dataset...

--	The <Code> Folder will contain the Jupyter File.
+-	The Code Folder will contain the Jupyter File.
-- The <Data> Folder would contain both the Input data file at the root sourced for processing and modeling.
+- The Data Folder would contain both the Input data file at the root sourced for processing and modeling.
 The Data folder will contain the subfolder named "FraudPhoneNumber" which will contain the post analysis data of fradulent phone numbers found.
-- The <GraphPlots> folder would contain 2 SubFolders - <<Supervised>> and <<Unsupervised>>.
+- The GraphPlots folder would contain 2 SubFolders - <<Supervised>> and <<Unsupervised>>.
 These subfolders will contain all the graphs for the respective models adopted in the project.

+This is a <span style="color:red">red</span> word.

 The Github place holder for this Project(Module-20) is https://github.com/gurugrit/Capstone_UCB_MLAI_2025
 <img width="430" height="264" alt="image" src="https://github.com/user-attachments/assets/b3cf96bd-8e84-4472-bc40-1f082799a747" />